This story was updated on Oct. 8, 2018.

 CFOs and CHROs: Partnering to Align Human Capital With Organizational Strategy

 Getting talent in the door, and developing that human capital to its full potential in order to seize quickly evolving business opportunities, are primary functions of both CFOs and CHROs.
-As the EY survey explains: "While the CFO must ensure that resources are allocated efficiently and appropriately to deliver the company's strategy, it is HR's role to nurture this particular asset to realize the potential value for the company."
+As EY explains: "While the CFO must ensure that resources are allocated efficiently and appropriately to deliver the company's strategy, it is HR's role to nurture this particular asset to realize the potential value for the company."
 Strategic collaboration between them simply maximizes value generation.

 Richard Kanor, an EY Human Capital expert, explains the bottom-line value of the CFO/CHRO partnership: "The high-performing organizations have a greater focus on HR metrics.
 Costs, performance, attrition, retention, productivity are all being measured with much greater frequency, as the CFOs and chief human resource officers are collaborating to try to ensure the organization is optimizing the return on the money that it's spending on its people."